 Within 15 minutes of my online announcement of the publication of my book, I received and email from Joe asking for a copy the book.
-I was both surprised and flattered that he would want to see a book written by someone who was basically an unknown among card playing community, and mailed off his copy as quickly as I could.
+I was both surprised and flattered that he would want to see a book written by someone who was basically unknown among the card playing community, and mailed off his copy as quickly as I could.

 Joe either called or emailed me (I cannot recall at this point) telling me that he was impressed with the work, and that he would be more than happy to support my efforts.
 Considering that he was the only other Spades author at the time, his offer struck me as unusually selfless and kind.

 Not much transpired after that, until one day BAM!